Northern Arizona University: W.A. Franke College of Business

 The W. A. Franke College of Business (FCB) offers degrees at the undergraduate and master's levels.
 Airline entrepreneur Bill Franke commitment of $25 million resulted in the renaming of the college in his honor in 2007.
 It is accredited by the Association to Advance Collegiate Schools of Business – AACSB International.
-The FCB offers 7 undergraduate BSBA degrees for Accounting, Economics, Finance, Hospitality (HRM), Information Systems, Management, and Marketing, which students complete through the Business Professional Program (BPP).
+The FCB offers seven undergraduate BSBA degrees for Accounting, Economics, Finance, Hospitality (HRM), Information Systems, Management, and Marketing, which students complete through the Business Professional Program (BPP).
 The college also offers 13 business certification programs and Master of Business Administration (MBA) program for graduate students.

-The Franke building an open-floor 4-level 111000 sqft complex with a grand central staircase, auditoriums, 14 classrooms, 5 computer labs, 11 student conference rooms, several lounges, 56 administrative offices, exterior porches, and a café.
+The Franke building is an open-floor four-level 111000 sqft complex with a grand central staircase, auditoriums, 14 classrooms, five computer labs, 11 student conference rooms, several lounges, 56 administrative offices, exterior porches, and a café.
 The Career Development Office and Business Communication Center is located in the building.
 The building architecturally received LEED-Gold certifications for its environmentally friendly design.